Todd Spitzer: Personal life

 In mid 2009, Spitzer, whose mother had died the year before from colon cancer, was himself diagnosed with laryngeal cancer.
 He underwent successful radiation therapy treatment at the UC Irvine Medical Center and has said that he "never missed a day of work."

-Spitzer is married to Jamie Morris Spitzer who serves as the presiding judge on the Workers' Compensation Appeals Board.
+Spitzer is married to Jamie Morris Spitzer who serves as Associate Chief Judge at the Workers' Compensation Appeals Board.
 They have a son and a daughter.

 Awards and recognition

 As deputy district attorney of Orange County, Spitzer developed an interest in victims' rights.
 Spitzer was voted Outstanding Prosecutor by the Orange County District Attorney's office in 1994 and the local chapter of Mothers Against Drunk Driving honored him with its Outstanding Prosecutor Award in 1996.

 Spitzer serves as an honorary board member of the Doris Tate Crime Victims Bureau (renamed Crime Victims Action Alliance) and as a board member of Crime Survivors, Inc., and the Orange County's Trauma Intervention Program (TIP).
 He also served as a member of the Orange County Bar Association Administration of Justice Committee.
-He was on the advisory board for the Orange County Council of the Boy Scouts of America, along with California assemblyman James Silva, and former State Senator Van Tran.
+He was on the advisory board for the Orange County Council of the Boy Scouts of America, along with California assemblyman James Silva, and former assembly member Van Tran.
 In 2003, he received that organization's Visionary Award, given annually to a person who exemplifies the attributes of the Scout Oath and Law, and who has demonstrated leadership and philanthropy in the Hispanic and Latino communities.
+Mothers Against Drunk Drivers, Southern California, has honored Spitzer as one of its California Advisory Board Members.

 In 2007, Spitzer was inducted into the Schurr High School Hall of Fame.